KazumaSadakane/kzmsdkn/README.md

 ### A little bit about ME

 I am a Full Stack Developer and a Data Analyst, and currently learning Penetration Test.
-I love identifying problems and analyzing them.
+I love identifying and analyzing problems.

 ### Talking about Personal Stuff: